D: (SINGING) Sunrise, sunset! Sunrise, sunset!

-Then I started thinking–the sun rises and sets at the same angle, so how can this be?
+D: Well, yeah.
+So then I started thinking--the sun rises and sets at the same angle, so how can this be?